The University of Tennessee Graduate School of Medicine, Knoxville

 Fellowship Program Overview

 Our program is designed to train fellows with excellence in inpatient and outpatient clinical skills, effective interdisciplinary consultation communication, exceptional teaching, and relevant clinical research and education.
-With more than 4,300 deliveries in the medical center per year and consultation to surrounding counties and states, our program provides extensive learning opportunities in the management of both medical and surgical complications of pregnancy.
-Fellows will also train in clinical research as they prepare for a career in academic medicine or private practice.
+With more than 4,800 deliveries annually and outpatient offices in surrounding counties, our program provides extensive learning opportunities in the management of both medical and surgical complications of pregnancy.
+Fellows reap the clinical benefits of a large catchment area, all from our primary facility/site.
+Fellows also train in clinical research as they prepare for a career as a subspecialist in academic medicine or private practice.

 Upon completion of training, fellows are prepared to provide comprehensive maternal and fetal care, genetic screening and counseling, advanced ultrasound, full spectrum of intrapartum care, scientific thought, and critical review of the literature.

-The Maternal-Fetal Medicine Division and fellows are responsible for providing primary consultation and/or acceptance of care for pregnant patients with medical, surgical, or fetal complications.
-We serve an over 40-county catchment area between four states; Tennessee, Kentucky, North Carolina, and Virginia.
+The Maternal-Fetal Medicine Division of 10 board certified/board eligible MFM providers and fellows provide primary consultation and/or acceptance of care for pregnant patients with medical, surgical, or fetal complications.
+We serve an over 40-county catchment area between four states, Tennessee, Kentucky, North Carolina, and Virginia.

 Center of Excellence

 The Center for Women and Infants is one of the medical center’s eight Centers of Excellence.
-Each center is dedicated to providing comprehensive and collaborative care to patients.
+Each center provides comprehensive and collaborative care to patients.
 It brings together expertise in clinical care, teaching, and research.
 Patients receive exceptional patient-centered care, premier technology, and extensive patient/community education.

 Living in Knoxville